-Lawmakers have proposed a new distracted driving law for Michigan to help bring our state up to speed on protecting the public against the dangers created by distracted and texting drivers.
+Lawmakers have proposed a new Michigan distracted driving law to help bring our state up to speed on protecting the public against the dangers created by distracted and texting drivers.

 It’s about time.
 Since our ban on texting while driving was passed in 2010, we have learned a lot more not only about how dangerous texting is, but also how dangerous it is to be looking at, engaging with and talking on our phones while we’re behind the wheel.

-This new legislation – embodied in House Bills 4181, 4198 and 4199 – extends the texting ban to prohibit other forms of driving distractions and increases penalties for drivers who put innocent drivers at risk.
+This new Michigan distracted driving law legislation – embodied in House Bills 4181, 4198 and 4199 – extends the texting ban to prohibit other forms of driving distractions and increases penalties for drivers who put innocent drivers at risk.

 - “Text messaging made the risk of crash or near-crash event 23.2 times as high as non-distracted driving,” according to a 2009 study from the Virginia Tech Transportation Institute.